cis3296f23/project-02discotifywalkerbeytoracheawijaya/README.md

 - Use InteliJ 11
 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.

+# Troubleshooting Problems
+Continuously adding new problems that come up through development or building, will post common problems and solutions for current/future developers to refer to.

+### Compiling/Building Issues
+If `pip install discord jsonlib base64 requests` doesn't work and you are on macOS, try removing the base64 and see if that works.
+Make sure you are also using the correct interpreter for your IDE if you using that to run the program. you can check what interpreter your terminal is using with `which python` or `which python3`.